crustio/crust-wiki/docs/validatorGuidance.md

 The guarantee fee set by the validator refers to the **the percentage of total income (staking income + block generation income) which will be distributed to the guarantor**.

-> For example, if the validator obtains 900 CRU staking rewards and 100 CRU block generation reward in one era, and if his self-staking accounts for 90% of his total staking(The remaining 10% is contributed by guarantors).
+> For example, if the validator obtains 900 CRU staking rewards and 100 CRU authoring reward (block generation reward) in one era, and if his self-staking accounts for 90% of his total staking(The remaining 10% is contributed by guarantors).
 If the guarantee fee is 95%, then the guarantors finally obtains (900 + 100) * 10% * 95% = 95 CRUs income, and the remaining 905 CRUs belongs to the validator.

 ![](https://crust-data.oss-cn-shanghai.aliyuncs.com/wiki/mining/guaranteefee_ch.png)
 ![change guarantee_fee1](assets/gpos/guarantee_fee1.jpg)